prash-kr-meena/obsidian/Kubernetes.md

 And we can see that all the instances are running on the host. <u>But there is some problem</u>.
 It just does not seem to work.

 The problem is that we have successfully run all the different containers, **but we haven't actually linked them together**.
-- As in, we haven't told the voting web application to use this particular reddest instance.
+- As in, we haven't told the voting web application to use this particular Redis instance.
 There could be multiple red instances running.
 - We haven't told the worker and the resulting app to use this particular PostgreSQL database that we ran.

 **So how do we do that?**